compsys-progtools/gh-inclass-pelli18/about.md

 Changes made in VS code, o

 **Expected Graduation:** 2026
 - A fun fact about me is that I like to fish
+- Another fun fact